Chūō, Tokyo

-Chūō (中央区, Chūō-ku) is a special ward that forms part of the heart of Tokyo, Japan.
+Chūō (中央区, Chūō-ku) is a special ward in the Tokyo Metropolis in Japan.
 The ward refers to itself in English as Chūō City.
-It was formed in 1947 as a merger of Kyobashi and Nihonbashi wards following Tokyo City's transformation into Tokyo Metropolis.
+It was formed in 1947 as a merger of Kyōbashi and Nihonbashi wards following Tokyo City's transformation into Tokyo Metropolis.

-Chūō-ku, as a combination of Kyobashi and Nihonbashi, is the core of Shitamachi, the original downtown center of Edo-Tokyo.
+Chūō-ku, as a combination of Kyōbashi and Nihonbashi, is the core of Shitamachi, the original downtown center of Edo-Tokyo.
 Literally meaning "Central Ward", it is historically the main commercial center of Tokyo, although Shinjuku has risen to challenge it since the end of World War II.

 The most famous district in Chūō is Ginza, built on the site of a former silver mint from which it takes its name.
 The gold mint, or Kinza (金座), formerly occupied the site of the present-day Bank of Japan headquarters building, also in Chūō.

 As of October 1, 2020, the ward has a resident population of 169,179, and a population density of 16,569 persons per km2.
 The total area is 10.21 km2.
 However, because of the concentration of businesses, offices and retail space, the daytime population swells to an estimated 650,000.

 Geography

 Chūō is in the central area of Tokyo, surrounded by the five special wards of Chiyoda, Minato, Taitō, Sumida, and Kōtō.

-Administratively, Chūō is divided into the three zones of Nihonbashi, Kyobashi and Tsukishima.
-Nihonbashi and Kyobashi are predominantly commercial areas on the east side of Tokyo Station, and incorporate the famous districts of Ginza and Tsukiji.
+Administratively, Chūō is divided into the three zones of Nihonbashi, Kyōbashi and Tsukishima.
+Nihonbashi and Kyōbashi are predominantly commercial areas on the east side of Tokyo Station, and incorporate the famous districts of Ginza and Tsukiji.
 Tsukishima is a separate island in Tokyo Bay dominated by condominium towers.

 Until World War II, the area was crisscrossed by small rivers and canals, used by small boats which were the primary vehicles of commerce at the time.
 After the war, many of these waterways were filled in to make way for new roads, buildings and expressways.
 However, the former waterways are the basis for many of the neighborhood divisions in the ward.
 The Sumida River forms the eastern boundary of the ward.

 Chūō is physically the second-smallest ward in Tokyo, with a total area of just 10.15 km2; only Taitō is smaller.